 Chief Executive Officer

 Driven by a passion for social justice and equity, Annetay has had a diverse career across three continents and both the public and private sectors.
-Her previous roles included Director of Governance for TAFE SA and most recently as Director, Advisory at BDO in Adelaide.
+Her previous roles include Deputy Director of Cabinet Office, Director of Governance for TAFE SA and Director, Advisory at BDO in Adelaide.

 Pauline Cockrill